ceewaigithub/addiction/README.md

 2. The standard 52-card deck is used.
 You can include Joker cards if your game requires it.
 a.
 The rank of the cards are, in descending order: Ace (A), King (K), Queen (Q), Jack (J), 10, 9, 8, 7, 6, 5, 4, 3, 2.
 b.
 The suits of the cards are clubs(♣), diamonds(♦), spades(♠) and hearts(♥).

+- How to run:
+- - compile and run App.java, GUI should appear.